lkrms/pretty-php/docs/Rules.md

 If present in the input, underscores are added to decimal values with no exponent every 3 digits, to hexadecimal values with more than 5 digits every 4 digits, and to binary values every 4 digits.

+## `IndexSpacing`

+Leading and trailing spaces are added to tokens in the `AddSpace`, `AddSpaceBefore` and `AddSpaceAfter` indexes, then suppressed, along with adjacent blank lines, for tokens in the `SuppressSpaceBefore` and `SuppressSpaceAfter` indexes, and inside brackets other than structural and `match` braces.
+Blank lines are also suppressed after alternative syntax colons and before their closing counterparts.

+## `StandardWhitespace` (call 1: `processTokens()`)

+If the indentation level of an open tag aligns with a tab stop, and a close tag is found in the same scope (or the document has no close tag and the open tag is in the global scope), a callback is registered to align nested tokens with it.
+In the global scope, an additional level of indentation is applied unless `MatchIndentBetweenGlobalTags` is enabled.

+If a `<?php` tag is followed by a `declare` statement, they are collapsed to one line.
+This is only applied in strict PSR-12 mode if the `declare` statement is `declare(strict_types=1);` (semicolon optional), followed by a close tag.

+Statements between open and close tags on the same line are preserved as one-line statements, even if they contain constructs that would otherwise break over multiple lines.
+Similarly, if a pair of open and close tags are both adjacent to code on the same line, newlines between code and tags are suppressed.
+Otherwise, inner newlines are added to open and close tags.

+Whitespace is also applied to tokens as follows:

+- **Commas:** leading whitespace suppressed, trailing space added.
+- **`declare` statements:** whitespace suppressed between parentheses.
+- **`match` expressions:** trailing line added to delimiters after arms.
+- **Attributes:** trailing blank line suppressed, leading and trailing space added for parameters, leading and trailing line added for others.
+- **Heredocs:** leading line suppressed in strict PSR-12 mode.

+## `StandardWhitespace` (call 2: _`callback`_)

+The indentation level of tokens between indented tags is increased if the first token is not sufficiently indented after other rules have been applied.

 [list-rules.php]: ../scripts/list-rules.php